 - Resume autoguiding and wait for it to stabilize.

-- To push on Record.
+- To push on All time lap record.

 - After a 5 second delay, the PEC registers.
 The recording time lasts 8 minutes.
 The end of the recording is carried out automatically and the display of the controller returns to the previous screen.
 The PEC is automatically saved in the controller memory.